-Time periods Tariff rate Any Day (22:00 - 24:00) (Monday - Sunday) Off-peak Any Day (0:00 - 07:00) (Monday - Sunday) Off-peak
+Time periods Tariff rate

+Any Day (0:00 - 07:00) Off-peak

+(Monday - Sunday)

 Figure 3 shows how the time of use periods for business customers differ from the residential time periods discussed above.
 As can be seen, the main difference is the inclusion of a shoulder period that operates in the middle of the day on weekdays and between 07:00 hours (7am) and 22:00 hours (10pm) on weekends.